 I cycled on trying to get a picture of a sala.
 These wonderful structures that so often saved the day allowing me somewhere to rest from the elements, while on my long exhausting cycle runs.
 A rudimentary structure, but very effective.

 Cycling in the heat of the day was becoming tiring and my knees were beginning to ache along with a bit of sciatica on my right side.
 My pace had dropped from 32 km/h down to 28 km/h.
 I was aware that my wife had flown back from Taiwan yesterday and that today she had an appointment at the hospital.
 I wondered if she’d got up in time and if she’d remembered to go.
 She had told me that she’d be OK and that it wasn’t necessary for me to go along with her.

 I called into a service area to top up with drinks, I was parched and I was intent in keeping myself hydrated by drinking only milk and water; no sugary drinks or sports drinks today, as I believed it was that, that had kept me awake on Saturday night.

 At the service station, I bumped into another cyclist.
 His bike was much lighter than mine.
 He was keen to make conversation with me.
 We took photographs of each other and then shared a joke or two.

-I arrived home, it had taken me slightly longer that I had envisaged.
+I arrived home, it had taken me slightly longer than I had envisaged.
 I had chronic sciatica in my right buttock and an aching back.
 After showering and changing and then set off to see my wife in Bangkok as I had originally planned.